prebhdevsingh/kaf-familycamp/content/faqs.md

       no one bed bedrooms at the sites we use.
   - question: What is the make up of bedrooms?
 Are they singles, doubles or king size?
     answer: Depending on the site  it can vary, but currently, the sites we use are made up of single beds/bunk beds only.
-So for example a bedroom with 4 beds will contain 2 single beds and 1 bunk bed; a bedroom with 5 beds will contain 1 single bed and 2 bunk beds; a bedroom with 6 beds will contain 3 bunk beds; and a bedroom with 7 beds will contain 1 single bed and 3 bunk beds.
+So for example at the summer KFR rooms a room for 6 beds will be made up of 3 bunk beds and at the winter KFR a bedroom with 4 beds will contain 2 single beds and 1 bunk bed; a bedroom with 5 beds will contain 1 single bed and 2 bunk beds; a bedroom with 6 beds will contain 3 bunk beds; and a bedroom with 7 beds will contain 1 single bed and 3 bunk beds.
   - question: Do you offer accessible rooms with relevant facilities?
     answer: Yes, there will be some accessible rooms available.
 You should make it known during your booking you require this to ensure you are allocated the relevant room.
   - question: What is provided inside the room?
-    answer: The rooms will vary depending on the venue we use, but in general you will have beds (bunk beds), an ensuite (generally a bathtub with a shower), mirror and cupboard.
+    answer: The rooms will vary depending on the venue we use, but in general you will have beds (bunk beds), an ensuite (generally a shower), mirror and cupboard.
 Outside the rooms, there will be a communal area for your dorm, which will have a kettle, fridge and washing up facilities for dishes.
   - question: Are cots provided for babies in bedrooms?
     answer: There may be limited cots on site, but we encourage anyone needing a cot to bring their own travel cot with them.